phiguera/CharAnalysis/README.md

 Professor, Department of Ecosystem and Conservation Sciences, University of Montana, Missoula, MT, USA

 https://www.umt.edu/people/phiguera

+**Note: Current software updates and the development of Version 2.0 are being conducted with the assistance of AI tools, including Gemini and Claude.**

 ## The Road to Version 2.0 (March 2026)
 The development of _CharAnalysis_ 2.0 is focused on several core pillars of improvement to better serve the paleoecological community: